PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit remaining `ConversionSession`/`LoweringContext` state handoffs for another bounded empty-copy, duplicate-scan, or stale-index gap.
+2. Audit the remaining `ConversionSession`/`LoweringContext` handoffs for a bounded stale constant, producer, or synthetic-consumer state gap; layout field mutation is now centralized.
-3. Characterize the pre-session behavior and a focused fan-out/no-op boundary before changing another handoff; do not introduce a second graph scan.
+3. Characterize pre-session behavior and a focused fan-out/no-op boundary before changing another handoff; do not introduce a second graph scan or a blanket post-lowering resynchronization.
 4. Keep the audited 294-line PyTorch source orchestrator as explicit sequencing unless a new bounded decision is found.
 5. Run only the focused synthetic/ownership/static checks unless the user asks